-We've already put together a list of the biggest events and festivals around the island each year.
-But here's a comprehensive event calendar, broken down by month, with details on the island's biggest parties, festivals, and excuses to cram grapes in your mouth and jump into the ocean.
+Here's a comprehensive calendar for events in Puerto Rico, broken down by month, with details on the island's biggest parties, festivals, and excuses to cram grapes in your mouth and jump into the ocean.

 01 of 12

 Unlike the U.S., Puerto Rico is still in Christmas mode in January, but that's not the only major celebration in town.
 The San Sebastián Patron Saint Festival comes to Old San Juan, converting one of the main avenues in town into a huge block party.
 And on the west coast of the island, January kicks off whale-watching season.